Saily vs Ubigi

 Saily describes a catalogue of 200+ destinations, with single-country, regional and global plans plus the premium Ultra plan.
 Simscanner tracks a Saily plan on 72 published country pages so far, with unlimited fair-use plans recorded across 46 of them.

 Ubigi markets data plans in 200+ destinations across five continents, with country, regional or continental, and global options.
-Simscanner tracks a Ubigi plan on 72 published country pages so far, spanning six of its eight canonical regions (Caribbean pending).
+Simscanner tracks a Ubigi plan on 72 published country pages so far, spanning six of its eight canonical regions (Caribbean not yet covered).

 Unlimited and fair use policy